Skip to content

 While convenient, SMS messaging can be a snooze.
 With no ability to send rich media, SMS marketing isn’t as engaging as MMS marketing.
 With SMS, you’re usually limited to plain text.
 Any multimedia content must be sent as links.

-Some carriers don’t even support emoji when using SMS.
+Some carriers don’t even support emojis when using SMS.
 When they do, using a single emoji can reduce your total character limit to 70.
 Each emoji is sent as a lengthy string of characters (using a language known as Unicode) that’s translated into an icon when received.

 The same goes for special characters, like Chinese and Arabic letters, so supporting international clients via SMS can be more difficult.